 A review, a post or a comment can circulate quickly.
-As much as fantastic posts, reviews and comments on social media can be great for businesses, a poor review or a negative post or comment can be hugely damaging for a business.
+As much as fantastic posts, reviews and comments on social media can be great for businesses, a poor review or a negative post or comment can be hugely damaging.
 But is a bad review defamation or simply an annoyance?

 Is a Bad Review Defamation?

-A statement is not defamatory unless its publication has caused or is likely to cause serious harm to the complainant’s reputation.
-Harm to a business’s reputation is not serious harm unless it has caused or is likely to cause the business serious financial loss.
+Negative reviews are not defamatory unless the content is untrue and its publication has caused or is likely to cause significant harm to the business’s reputation, meaning it has caused or is likely to cause the business serious financial loss.

 Defamatory Google Reviews

 When they’re positive, Google Reviews can be a major boost to a business as they can help you interact with customers and increase your footfall.
 Even negative reviews have their benefits if they’re honest and reasonable – they can help you see areas your business can improve.

 It’s no secret that it is the most popular search engine, but how does Google know if a bad review is defamation?

 Google has an automatic spam filter that aims to detect reviews that are not authentic, relevant and useful, but it is not perfect and defamation in a Google review may not get picked up.
 If a business receives a defamatory Google review, they can ask Google to take it down, but it will only do so if the review breaks one of Google’s policies.
 They will not take down a review just because a business doesn’t like it or if there is a debate about facts (as they have no way of discerning who is in the right).

 Pursuing a defamation case over an online review is often very difficult and can be a drawn-out process.